bl-sdk/bl-sdk.github.io/oak-mod-db/faq/index.md

 - toc
 {:toc}

+## Can I use this on Steam/Epic/Gamepass
+Yes to Steam and Epic.
+Gamepass is not currently supported.

 ## Can I use this on Steam Deck/Linux/Mac
 Yes, through a compatibility layer.
 The SDK only works on a Windows executable, but you can just run that version on Linux/Mac instead.
 Since there's no official Linux release for either game, and no